 - 4-year plan for Freshmen - Elementary Education

 - 4-year plan for Transfers - Elementary Education

 The School of Education seeks to produce not only well-trained, state-certified teachers but also concerned, compassionate individuals who value each human life and who are dedicated to helping each student fulfill his or her God-given potential.
 The department's goal of teachers becoming "servant leaders" is supported by its program that emphasizes academic excellence, professional knowledge, character development, and leadership opportunities.

 Students planning to teach in either the elementary or secondary school must not only meet requirements for graduation from Belhaven University but must also complete courses specified for teacher licensure.
 Prospective elementary teachers should major in elementary education; prospective secondary teachers should major in the subject area in which they plan to teach and minor in education.
-All programs in Teacher Education are subject to any changes in teacher licensure issued from the Mississippi State Department of Education.
+All programs in Teacher Education are subject to any changes in teacher licensure issued from the Mississippi State School of Education.

 Courses of Study

 1. General Education Core Requirements for Teacher Education